 If you are an administrator of your organization or you have the correct privileges, you can manage the content owned by members.
 You can edit its details; change its sharing properties, such as making a public item private; move the item to a different folder; change who owns the item; and delete the item.
 You can also change item ownership in bulk using a command line utility.

-You can manage the content owned by members using the portal website.
-You cannot change the ownership of an item in bulk using the portal website.
+You can manage the content owned by portal members using the portal website.
+You can change the ownership of individual items using the portal website.

 - Verify that you are signed in to your organization and that you have privileges to manage items owned by other members.

 - Click My Organization at the top of the site.

 - Click Actions and Manage Items in the row of the member whose items you want to manage.